VIAME/VIAME/README.md

 Or alternatively by building it in Visual Studio or your compiler of choice on windows.
 Currently VS2013 thru VS2017 is supported.
 If using CUDA, version 8.0 is desired, along with Python 2.7.
 Other versions have yet to be tested extensively.
+The '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though if you get an error it can be difficult to know where it was, in which case running just 'make' might be more helpful.

 There are several optional arguments to viame which control which plugins get built, such as: